taotechs/taotechs/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Android basics.
+- 🔭 I’m currently working on Android basics using flutter.
 - 🌱 I’m currently learning Software Engineering
 - 👯 I’m looking to collaborate on software projects
 - 🤔 I’m looking for help with exapanding my skils